austinzheng/Cormorant/README.md

 * `try` doesn't exist. `attempt` is a (very basic) error handling facility.
 It takes one or more forms, executing each sequentially, and returns the first successful value (or the error from executing the final form).
 * The `byte`, `short`, `long`, and `float` functions are not implemented, as Lambdatron only has an integer and a double-precision floating point numerical data type.
 * The `subnormal?`, `infinite?`, and `nan?` functions return false for integer arguments, and can be used to test whether floating point numbers are subnormal, infinite, or NaN (respectively).
+* `keyword` returns `nil` if given an empty string as an argument, not an invalid empty symbol.

 License